Our Team

 Bob Peterson

-Bob Peterson taught 4th and 5th grade in the Milwaukee Public Schools for 30 years.
-He is a founding editor of Rethinking Schools and co-editor of Rethinking Elementary EducationRethinking MathematicsRethinking ColumbusRethinking GlobalizationTeacher Unions and Social Justice, and The New Teacher Book, 3rd edition.
+Bob Peterson taught 5th grade in the Milwaukee Public Schools for 30 years.
+He is a founding editor of Rethinking Schools and co-editor of Rethinking Elementary EducationRethinking MathematicsRethinking ColumbusRethinking GlobalizationTeacher Unions and Social Justice, and The New Teacher Book.
 He was a founder of and teacher at La Escuela Fratney, Wisconsin’s first two-way bilingual school.
-He served as President of the Milwaukee Teachers’ Education Association from 2011-2015.
+He served as President of the Milwaukee Teachers’ Education Association from 2011-2015 and was on the Milwaukee School Board from 2019-2023.
+He is a member of the Rethinking Schools Board of Directors.
 He has been a keynote speaker and workshop presenter at conferences throughout the United States and in several other countries.

 Dyan Watson